 Turmeric is found in curry powder, giving it its yellow colour and extravagant flavour.
 It is also used as a food colouring and flavouring agent in many prepared foods, sauces, and even baked goods.
 You will find it under the term E-100 on food composition labels.
 You can add it to soups, broths, rice, mustards and cheeses.
 Curcumin is what gives turmeric its strong yellow-orange colour.

 What is curcumin?

-Curcumin is also considered to be a natural anticancer agent since it contributes to lowering cholesterol and blood glucose levels.
-If you think that’s all, you’re wrong!
-Curcumin can also inhibit the replication of the virus in HIV-infected individuals.
+Curcumin is considered to be a natural anti-cancer agent.
+It lowers cholesterol and blood glucose levels, thanks to its hypo-lipemic and hypo-glucemic properties.
+This compound can also inhibit the replication of the HIV virus in infected individuals.

 What are the health benefits of turmeric?

-- Antimicrobial: Curcumin inhibits the replication of the human immunodeficiency virus (HIV) and the Helicobacter pylori bacteria responsible for gastritis, ulcers and gastric cancer.
-It also helps prevent and treat Candida fungus skin infection.
+- Antimicrobial: Curcumin inhibits the replication of the human immunodeficiency virus (HIV) and of the Helicobacter Pylori bacteria responsible for gastritis, ulcers and gastric cancer.
+It also helps prevent and treat infections induced by the candida albicans fungus.

-- Hypolipemiant: It can decrease total cholesterol, LDL (“bad”) cholesterol and triglycerides in the blood.
-This is very helpful for the prevention of cardiovascular diseases and non-alcoholic fatty liver.
+- Hypolipemic: It can decrease total cholesterol, LDL (“bad”) cholesterol and triglycerides in the blood.
+This is very helpful for the prevention of cardiovascular diseases and non-alcoholic fatty livers.